jaydon2020/AGL-Documentation/docs/3_Developer_Guides/2_Creating_a_New_Service.md

-Services are software running in the background and providing, as their name suggests, various services to other software: access to specific system hardware, connectivity management, network servers...
-They can be split into 2 categories:
+Services are software running in the background and providing, as their name suggests, various services to other software: access to specific system hardware, connectivity management, and network servers.
+Services can be split into 2 categories:

-- system services: those usually run as a privileged user and make use of shared system resources which they should have exclusive access to
+- **System services:** those usually run as a privileged user and make use of shared system resources which they should have exclusive access to

-- user services: such services run as part of an unprivileged user's session and can only be called by said user
+- **User services:** such services run as part of an unprivileged user's session and can only be called by said user

 # Basic requirements